zeromq/ingescape/bindings/python/README.md

 ## Installing

-Ingescape python is designed to be installed trought pip :
+Ingescape python is designed to be installed trough pip :

+	python3 -m pip install ingescape

+## Using Ingescape with Python

+Two examples are provided in the 'examples' directory.

+## Compiling the Ingescape Python binding

+Run the following commands from the Ingescape Python directory :

 	python3 -m pip install setuptools wheel
-	python3 -m pip install ingescape
+	python3 -m pip install .

-## Using Ingescape in Python

-A full example is available in examples/echo_example.py

-## API Summary

-The Ingescape module provides :

- - Global functions to use when you only have one agent in your process or application.
- - An _Agent_ class that provides all the specific functions dedicated to several agents inside the same process.